ggyang2018/BICA/README.md

 License: GPL as open source

 BICA (Booking Invoice Confirmation App) is rich client, stand-alone Java/Swing desktop toolkit, simple to user (5 minutes training) for non-computer person and zero management.
 The Details description is on the BICA_Description.pdf file within the project.
 Here is only a summary in following sections.
+The details include pictures can be seen the document: BICA_Description.pdf.

 Liberton Kirk uses SKEDDA's web application to book event activities of kirk halls.
 A kirk staff collects booking information from a client, and submit to SKEDDA.
 A booking form could be a single booking, multiple bookings,  or pre-booking of whole year.
 Later on the SKEDDA can output an excel file in the terms of chosen time period, which contains all clients' booking information in the period.